plaidml/tpp-mlir/docs/Design.md

 - Blocking (relayout the tensor to reduce strides and avoid cache conflicts)

 - Logical tiling to map n-d tensor to 2-d tensor before lower to TPP

+Lowerings:

+- TPP lowers to loop (scf)

+- TPP lowers to XSMM (interface dialect to the assembler)

 **XSMM dialect** Interface dialect to the assembler.
-Consists of dispatc operations and invoke operations.
+Consists of dispatch operations and invoke operations.

+Lowerings:

+- XSMM lowers to func